newrouge/newrouge.github.io/_posts/2021-01-16-Powervision-2.md

 ## Part 2: Focus on the Filex Protocol

 Earlier we mentioned the Filex protocol as the underlying logic behind the **PVLink.dll** functions.
 We needed to know more about it.
 Specifically, which kind of operations were available.
-I'm insiting on that part, as experience has shown me that when an API or service exposes many types of operations, it is not uncommon to find:
+I'm insiting on that part, as experience has shown me that when an API or service exposes several types of operations, it is not uncommon to find:
  - Functions more vulnerable than others due to "historical reasons"
- - Deliberately open backdoors meant for debugging
+ - Deliberately open backdoors meant for debugging/maintenance

- We were know hunting for one of those.
+ We were now hunting for one of those.
 Se now let's head to the **protocol reverse engineering** section

 ### 2.1 - Filex Packets Structure